CVE-2025-69690

 Netgate · pfSense CE

-Netgate pfSense CE 2.7.2 is vulnerable to arbitrary code execution via the module installer when processing a maliciously crafted serialized PHP object.
+Netgate pfSense CE 2.7.2 allows code execution via the module installer when processing a backup file containing a specifically crafted serialized PHP object.

 Executive summary

-A critical remote code execution vulnerability in Netgate pfSense CE 2.7.2 could allow authenticated administrators to execute arbitrary PHP code on the underlying system.
+A critical vulnerability in Netgate pfSense CE 2.7.2 allows authenticated administrators to achieve remote code execution through the module installer interface.

 Vulnerability